-Up until a few days ago, my older daughter’s bedroom looked like Bed Bath & Beyond had exploded in it.
-Lamps and bedding and a collapsible laundry basket and decorative starfish for her “ocean-themed” dorm room covered pretty much every inch of available floor space.
-(I told her I had a theme for my college dorm room, too—it was called “dorm room.”)
+As my older daughter got ready for her sophomore year of college, her bedroom looked like Bed Bath & Beyond had exploded in it.
+Lamps, bedding, a collapsible laundry basket, and decorative starfish for her ocean-themed dorm room covered pretty much every inch of available floor space.

-Now she’s back at school, kicking off her sophomore year.
-We’ve played round one of this college game already, so I have a better idea what to expect than I did last year at this time.
-But the 20/20 vision of hindsight also gives me a clear view of another road we’ve already traveled: high school.
+Now she’s back at school.
+And year two I have a better idea what to expect.
+But 20/20 hindsight also gives me a clear view of another road we’ve already traveled: high school.

-2. She didn’t play school sports.
-My firstborn’s middle school counselor stridently advised us that she’d need an official school sport—anything from cross country to lacrosse—on her resume for college applications and scholarships.
+My firstborn’s middle school counselor stridently advised us that she would need an official school sport—anything from cross country to lacrosse—on her resume for college applications and scholarships.
 But four years of marching band (a “sport” in every sense of the word if ever there was one) and eight years of dance must have counted for something.
 She gained acceptance into her top-pick school, and thankfully, her father and I don’t have to foot the entire bill.

-But she did it with the unconditional blessing of her father and me and a few other trusted advisors.
-We’d seen our daughter in action with preschoolers, and we knew that’s what made her heart beat.
-And when one of her college professors told her she had the most passion of any of their ECE students, my daughter had the confirmation she needed that she wasn’t “wasting her potential,” but, rather, honoring it and using it.
+But she did it with our blessing.
+We’d seen our daughter in action with preschoolers, and we knew that those little children made her heart beat.
+And when one of her college professors told her she had the most passion of any of their ECE students, my daughter had the confirmation she needed that she wasn’t wasting her potential, but, rather, honoring it and using it.

 My daughter’s room in our house is now clear, the Bed Bath & Beyond explosion transferred to her dorm room—ocean-themed accessories and all.
 She’s starting the second leg of her college journey with friends beside her.
 She has a future she’s excited about in front of her.
-And she’ll do it with all the mileage and lessons from high school—done the way she wanted to do it—behind her.
+And she’ll do it with all the mileage and lessons from high school.
+Done the way she wanted to do it.